Asabeneh/React-For-Everyone/readme.md

 ## JSX Element

-As you have seen, JSX has a JavaScript and HTML like syntax.
+As you have seen in the above example, JSX has a JavaScript and HTML like syntax.
 JSX element could be just a single HTML element or many HTML elements wrapped in a parent HTML element.

-This JSX element has only on HTML element which is h2.
+This JSX element has only on HTML element which is h1.

 ```js
 const jsxElement = <h1>I am a JSX element</h1>